makeabilitylab/physcomp/electronics/electricity-basics.md

 - Introduce the multimeter and how to measure voltage, current, and resistance
   - Engineering Mindset has a good animation of [ammeter here](https://youtu.be/kcL2_D33k3o?t=718)

+## Lesson plan
+- L1: What is electricity: current, voltage, and resistance + online simulation activities
+- Circuit schematics?
+- LX: Common electronic components: resistors and LEDs
+- L2: Ohm's Law + example circuit equations/solving + online simulation activities
+- L3: Measuring current, voltage, and resistance using multimeters
+- L4: Series vs. parallel resistance

+- L4: How to use a breadboard + moving your prev circuit to breadboards
+- L5: Series vs. Parallel Resistance, Voltage Dividers, and Ohm's Law
+- LX: Building your first circuit: lighting up an LED, swapping out different resistances (maybe paper-based version)

+Should I have a small lesson on what is a resistor and what is an LED (or perhaps I fold that into Lesson 2).

+See also notes on phone.

+## Notes:
+Things to consider adding:
+- What is an open vs. a closed circuit?
+(Perhaps add to Ohm's Law or maybe third lesson?)
+- What is a short circuit?

 ## Resources

 ### Circuit Simulators